nollafox/six2one/README.md

 $ 621 fetch "dragon rating:s" --limit 10
 ```

 `fetch` runs both phases: everything `queue` does, then the download.
-It discovers posts, caches post JSON, fetches missing enrichment, evaluates the query, and writes the matching images to disk.
+It searches the local database first, pages e621 for additional posts, caches post JSON, fetches missing enrichment, evaluates the query, and writes the matching images to disk.

 ```text
 six2one fetch